Richard Thornton Wilson Jr.

-Richard Thornton Wilson Jr. (September 11, 1866 – December 29, 1929) was an American investment banker and capitalist who was a prominent figure in thoroughbred horse racing in the early decades of the 20th century.
+Richard Thornton Wilson Jr. (September 11, 1866 – December 29, 1929) was an American investment banker and capitalist.
+He was also a prominent figure in thoroughbred horse racing in the early decades of the 20th century.

 Early life

 Wilson was born in New York City, one of five surviving children of Richard Thornton Wilson Sr. (1829–1910) and Melissa Clementine Johnston (1831–1908).
 Born in Georgia, his father was a multimillionaire railroad owner and investment banker in New York City who served as the commissary general of the Confederate States of America.

 Wilson attended private schools and graduated from Columbia University with a B.A. in 1887.
 While at Columbia, he joined the Fraternity of Delta Psi (St. Anthony Hall).

 Career

 Wilson joined R. T. Wilson & Co, a cotton trading and investment firm founded by his father in New York City after the Civil War.
 He eventually succeeded his father as head of company.